 This is not a complete list of Vivitrol side effects; others may occur.
 For more accurate information, call your prescribing doctor for medical advice and possible side effects.

-Opioid addiction is a complex condition subsequently affecting the lives of so many people and in so many different ways.
-The physician should consider various aspects of a person’s life before prescribing medications for craving control.
-Also, several forms of treatment may need to be combined in order to achieve success.
-If you need help in choosing the best detox program with a Vivitrol shot option, don’t hesitate to call us today at 1-800-423-2482.
+Alcoholism and opioid addiction are a complex condition, subsequently affecting many people’s lives and in so many ways.
+A physician should consider various aspects of a person’s life before prescribing medications for craving control.
+Also, several forms of treatment may need to be combined to achieve success.
+If you are ready to get off opioids and need help choosing the best detox program with a Vivitrol shot option, don’t hesitate to call us today at 1-800-423-2482.